Microsoft Word Document (Open XML)

 Common questions

-How do I convert DOCX to PDF without Microsoft Word?
+How do I convert a DOCX file to PDF?

 What makes .DOCX special